-However, a 2.8$\sigma$ correlation between the depletion time, normalized to the value at the main sequence, and the projected cluster-centric distance, in units of $r_{200}$, is found for the sample of LIRGs.
-The correlation is ultimately due to an increase of SFR from a few $M_\odot/{\rm yr}$ in the cluster outskirts up to $\sim50~M_\odot/{\rm yr}$ in the inner regions $r\lesssim0.4\,r_{200}$ of the clusters. {Indeed, a large fraction of our cluster LIRGs, seven out of the 16 LIRGs in our sample with projected cluster-centric distances $<r_{200}$, i.e., $44\%\pm12\%$, have enhanced ${\rm SFR}>3\times{\rm SFR}_{\rm MS}$.} On the other hand, the ratio $M(H_2)/M_\star\simeq(0.2-1)$ scatters around the main sequence value with no observed trend as a function of the cluster-centric distance, {neither of the stellar mass.}
+However, a 2.8$\sigma$ correlation between the depletion time, normalized to the value at the MS, and the projected cluster-centric distance, in units of $r_{200}$, is found for the sample of LIRGs.
+The correlation is ultimately due to an increase of SFR from a few $M_\odot/{\rm yr}$ in the cluster outskirts up to $\sim50~M_\odot/{\rm yr}$ in the inner regions $r\lesssim0.4\,r_{200}$ of the clusters. {Indeed, a large fraction of our cluster LIRGs, 7 out of the 16 LIRGs in our sample with projected cluster-centric distances $<r_{200}$, that is, $44\%\pm12\%$, have enhanced ${\rm SFR}>3\times{\rm SFR}_{\rm MS}$.} On the other hand, the ratio $M(H_2)/M_\star\simeq(0.2-1)$ scatters around the MS value with no observed trend as a function of the cluster-centric distance, {neither of the stellar mass.}

-We have discussed possible scenarios to explain the presence of significant large reservoirs of molecular gas in the LIRGs from the outskirts down to the cluster cores as well as the rising of the star formation with decreasing cluster-centric distance. {The presence of enhanced star formation activity observed in a large fraction of the LIRGs within the virial radius suggests that environmental processing mechanisms such as ram pressure stripping, galaxy harassment, and starvation may have not been sufficiently effective in suppressing the star formation and then quenching the LIRGs, consistently with recent results found in simulations \citep{Hausammann2019}.
-On the other hand, this work shows that the enhancement of star formation we observe in the LIRGs towards the cluster cores, together with the decrease of the depletion time implies that the molecular gas reservoirs feeding the star formation will exhaust rapidly. {Therefore, star formation will be rapidly suppressed in the LIRGs, which will ultimately quench.}} {The rapid consumption of molecular gas observed in the cluster LIRGs may also explain the fast exponential decrease with time, since $z\sim0.8$, of the fraction of LIRGs in clusters, already found in previous studies \citep{Finn2010,Saintonge2008,Popesso2012}. }
+We discussed possible scenarios to explain the presence of significant large reservoirs of molecular gas in the LIRGs from the outskirts down to the cluster cores as well as the rising of the star formation with decreasing cluster-centric distance. {The presence of enhanced star formation activity observed in a large fraction of the LIRGs within the virial radius suggests that environmental processing mechanisms such as ram-pressure stripping, galaxy harassment, and starvation may have not been sufficiently effective in suppressing the star formation and then quenching the LIRGs, consistently with recent results found in simulations \citep{Hausammann2019}.
+On the other hand, this work shows that the enhancement of star formation we observe in the LIRGs toward the cluster cores, together with the decrease of the depletion time, implies that the molecular gas reservoirs feeding the star formation exhaust rapidly. {Therefore, star formation is rapidly suppressed in the LIRGs, which are ultimately quenched.}} {The rapid consumption of molecular gas observed in the cluster LIRGs may also explain the fast exponential decrease with time, since $z\sim0.8$, of the fraction of LIRGs in clusters, already found in previous studies \citep{Finn2010,Saintonge2008,Popesso2012}. }